Year of entry: 2024

 We have a strong record in promoting interdisciplinary study, and you may select units from elsewhere in the University with permission.

-The Public History unit and the work placement offer a vocational pathway through the course by promoting transferable skills and focusing on the significance of history in heritage, social policy, third sector work and the media.
+The Public History unit offers a vocational pathway through the course by promoting transferable skills and focusing on the significance of history in heritage, social policy, third sector work and the media.

 You will also receive skills training to equip you to pursue the MA dissertation, a major piece of original research.
 The Board of Examiners has commended the exceptional quality of research, highlighting dissertations that were 'publishable'.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.